 - conceptual and theoretical material, their interweave and their relationship to performance

 - historiographical methodologies and textual issues

 - cultural difference, ethnicity and cross-culturalism

 - questions to do with corporeality, alternative spaces and performance in terms of social inclusivity

 A choice of options or independent study constitutes the fourth component, and a dissertation on your individual research completes your programme of study.

-The three core modules consist of:
+The three compulsory modules consist of: